qstommyshu/qstommyshu/README.md

 <p>This is Tommy, a future professional Software Engineer !!!!
   <br>
-  currently a second year student in computer science McMaster.
+  currently a third year student in computer science McMaster.
   <br>
   Passionate about new technologies, interested in AI, web dev and software engineering.